 You will be graded based on two things:

-2. Team project (You will work on quarter-long creative project.
-The choices of projects and supervisors are listed below.
-You will hand in a (well documented) project GitHub repository and make a short team presentation of your project where you will both explain your solution and also showcase your code.)
-The presentation date will be determined in the at the beginning of the course with the input from students.
+2. Team project (60% of your grade).
+You will work on quarter-long creative project.
+The choices of projects and supervisors are listed below - you are required to sign-up as a group by May 1.
+You will hand in a (well documented) project GitHub repository and make a short team presentation of your project where you will both explain your solution and also showcase your code.
+After the presentation, anyone from the team can be ask any questions about any aspect of your code or your presentation.
+You will be graded as a team.

 Course schedule: